shanghaitech-igem/iweb/index.md

 # Welcome

 It's iWEB here, [ShanghaiTech University](https://www.shanghaitech.edu.cn)'s Introduction to Web Development for new iGEMers.
-This course is dedicated for those iGEMER who wants to do wiki related works with a little basics of programming.
+This course is dedicated for those iGEMers who wants to do wiki related works with a little basics of programming.

 # Reference of this course